 It’s & I see – Labelling with books and toys

 One of my favourite commenting with PECS activities is using lift the flap books.
 The best thing about lifting the flap is it is easy to understand what the learner needs to identify.
 This is the same concept as having toys in a bag that you pull out.
 If there is only one object it is clear what needs identifying.
 Starting off with lift the flap books is a great way to introduce commenting on books.

 We have probably used Dear Zoo for commenting hundreds of times, my son loves it.
 It is a really good one to start commenting with, particularly if they are already familiar with the book.

 We also use toy animals in a bag and pull them out asking What is it?

 Postman Bear is a lovely book from the Tales from Acorn Wood series by Julia Donaldson and Axel Scheffler.
 They are lovely lift the flap books and fantastic for commenting lessons.

 Books give you the freedom to comment based on the learners level.
 Above is a simple exchange looking at just the animal behind the flap.
 Whilst the sentence below is much longer and more complex.

 Use the Learner’s Favourite books

-Again you can mix it up by using the objects from the book also.
+Again you can mix it up by using the objects from the book.
 However do be careful only to do this when the learner has mastered the difference between requesting and commenting.

+As you start to master commenting you can add in attributes.
 Make sure the activity is appropriate for the learner’s level.
-As they start to master commenting you can add in attributes.
 Good ones to start with are size, numbers, colours and shape.
 As the learner gets more confident or able you can increase the sentence length and complexity.